The treatment that worked to control my Endometriosis will work to control your Endometriosis.

 NSAIDs may work for me, but guess what?
 Not everyone can feel the benefits of these pills.

-A change in diet may work for a lot of women in controlling or suppressing their symptoms, but not every woman.
+A change in diet may work for a lot of EndoWarriors in controlling or suppressing their symptoms, but not every one.

 A hysterectomy may work for some, but not all.

-Having a child may work for some women, but not all.
+Having a child may work for some, but not all.

-Excision or ablation surgery may work to alleviate symptoms for many women, but not all.
+Excision or ablation surgery may work to alleviate symptoms for many, but not all.

-Herbal supplements may help some women, but not all.
+Herbal supplements may help some, but not all.

-Eastern medicine, or other non-conventional treatment, may help a lot of women, but not all.
+Eastern medicine, or other non-conventional treatment, may help a lot of patients, but not all.

 It’s a crapshoot.
 Each one of us who suffers with Endometriosis must decide which course we will take.
 Try numerous approaches.
 Continue to fight until we (hopefully) find a course of action that helps alleviate the pain and other symptoms of this disease.